 The tour will then take you to the monument of the Duke of Wellington where you'll understand why the Glaswegians are most certainly among the quirkiest people in this world.
 The panoramic tour takes a break in George Square, right in the beating heart of Scotland’s largest city, where you will have the opportunity to do some shopping and grab some lunch.
 The panoramic tour retakes from here and will drive you to the Kelvingrove Museum and Glasgow University, one of the oldest universities of Scotland.

-We continue to the stunning Trossachs National Park and we stop on the banks of Loch Lomond, in a quaint town named Luss.
-Here we can enjoy a walk around the town or if the weather allows, you could challenge yourself with either a nice boat tour on Loch Lomond or a paddling experience starting from Luss beach.
+We continue to the stunning Trossachs National Park and we stop on the banks of Loch Lomond, in a quaint town named Balloch.
+Here we can enjoy a walk along the banks of the loch or a cruise on its pristine waters.

 We will be taking a lunch break and there will always be a cafe or shops for you to buy lunch or just bring a packed lunch.